vsc55/ombi_sqlite_mysql/README.md

 On the MySQL/MariaDB server we will create the database and the user that we will use later.

+> **NOTE: Just follow one of the following two points.
+Point 2.1 if we want to use a single database, or point 2.2 if we want to separate the databases.**

 ### 2.1.
 A Single Database
 ```mysql
 CREATE DATABASE IF NOT EXISTS `Ombi` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;